mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 and molecules of the target.
 As atomic bonds fail, the ship’s matter begins to drift apart in fragments varying in size from a turret or bridge down to single atoms.
-In some cases, atoms recombine and release small high- energy explosions.
+In some cases, atoms recombine and release small high-energy explosions.
 Maximum range for disintegrator weapons varies according to their Tech Level.

 GROUND DEFENCE GUNS

 Whilst missiles are the standard mid-tech weapons for defence against spacecraft, supplemented or supplanted by energy weapons at higher Tech